Adopted by the Delegate Assembly on November 4, 2023

 The state should:

-(b) Reduce or eliminate the financial burden of charter school costs on local school districts, including proposals that reform regular and special education funding, considering the actual per student educational expenditures of the charter school.
+- Reduce or eliminate the financial burden of charter school costs on local school districts, including proposals that reform regular and special education funding, considering the actual per-student educational expenditures of the charter school.
 Charter schools should be permitted to return excess funds to sending school districts.

-(c) Extend the timeframe for school districts to appropriately determine and challenge a student's residency.
+- Extend the time frame for school districts to appropriately determine and challenge a student's residency.

-(d) Require high standards of charter authorizer performance and accountability, prevent applicants from forum shopping, ensure funding for quality oversight by authorizers, and require rigorous application, monitoring, renewal and revocation processes that examine the management, operations, enrollment, and academic performance of charter school entities.
+- Require high standards of charter authorizer performance and accountability, prevent applicants from forum shopping, ensure funding for quality oversight by authorizers, and require rigorous application, monitoring, renewal and revocation processes that examine the management, operations, enrollment and academic performance of charter school entities.

-(j) Adopt a funding structure for cyber charter schools.
-A set fee should be established for both regular education and special education students regardless of the student’s home district.
+- Adopt a funding structure for cyber charter schools.
+A set tuition should be established for regular education and a tiered tuition for special education students regardless of the student’s home district.

 3.1.2 Charter School Reform